F1rst-Unicorn/cinit/doc/README.md

 ### Arguments

 Pass arguments to the program to run.
 You SHOULD only pass one whitespace- separated word per list item.
+You SHOULD quote all arguments as they might contain characters interpreted by the YAML parser.

 As with environment variables these strings support templating.
 You have access to all environment variables listed in the current program's `env` list.